tgstation/tgstation/tgui-next/README.md

 clientside is a wholly new project with no code in common.

-To get a clearer picture how to create a completely new interface from scratch, please refer to this [backend tutorial document](docs/tutorial-and-examples.md).
+To get a clearer picture how to create a completely new interface from scratch, please refer to this [tutorial document](docs/tutorial-and-examples.md).
-If you don't know how backend works, or have very little knowledge about both frontend and backend, or simply want a step by step instruction, we recommend you first read the document linked above.
+If you don't know how tgui backend works, or have very little knowledge about both frontend and backend, or simply want a step by step instruction, we recommend you first read the document linked above.